siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 when twice the flow is recovered in the same realized section, the increase must be read as greater local concentration.

-Now separate that exact local field readout from the bookkeeping of realized extent.
-In this book, volume is not a primitive container.
-Organized energy allows distance to be measured, and volume is the union of such measured distances.

 Let each isolated closure carry energy

 $$